 Materials Used to Make Orthopedic Mattresses

-*This section will include my honest opinions as a chiropractor, mattress designer and advisor for over 20 years.
+*This section will include my honest opinions as a chiropractor, mattress designer, and advisor for over 20 years.

 Common Foams Used For Mattress Construction

 However, memory foam also has some drawbacks.
 It is not very responsive, meaning it does not spring back into shape quickly.
-This can make it difficult to change positions during sleep.
+This can make it challenging to change positions during sleep.
 Additionally, memory foam is not very supportive.
-It does not provide much push-back, which can cause people to sink and then feel trapped in the mattress.
+It does not provide much push-back, which can cause people to sink and feel trapped in the mattress.